Accessibility statement for Product Safety Database

 OPSS is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The Product Safety Database is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.
+The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.
+The Product Safety Database is partially compliant with the Web Content Accessibility Guidelines (WCAG) 2.2 AA, due to the non-compliances and exemptions listed in the non-accessible content section.

 Non-accessible content